 In general SETI (with a few and controversial exceptions) has been carried out in a completely passive mode - ie we listen and do not speak.
 Perhaps we learned this as children or perhaps it is born out of fear from science fiction stories and movies.
 In general we have both a curiosity and a fear of the unknown.
-This is a natural survival instinct.
+This is a natural survival instinct [23,24].
 There is also a completely rational part to listening vs speaking - namely the finite speed of light.
-When we speak (transmit) it will take a minimum of 4 years to reach the nearest stellar system (Alpha or Proxima Centauri), 1000 years to reach the Kepler planets, more than 2 million years to reach the near large galaxy (Andromeda) and close to 100 million years to reach the nearest galaxy clusters.
-With the exception of the nearest stars, these time scales are far beyond a human lifetime and perhaps more importantly they greatly exceed of time scale for "radical technology evolution".
+When we speak (transmit) it will take a minimum of 4 years to reach the nearest stellar system (Alpha or Proxima Centauri), 1000 years to reach the Kepler planets, more than 2 million years to reach the nearest large galaxy (Andromeda) and close to 100 million years to reach the nearest galaxy clusters.
+With the exception of the nearest stars, these time scales are far beyond a human lifetime and perhaps more importantly they greatly exceed the time scale for "radical technology evolution".
 Another issue is that all stars and galaxies have a proper (transverse) velocity relative to our line of sight.
-This is often of order $\beta \sim 10^{-3}$.
+This is often of order $\beta\sim10^{-3}$.
 This means that if we observe a distant star or galaxy and want to transmit to it then its proper motion will have moved it from our initially targeting of it.
 It will have moved by an angle of approx β (in radians).
-This is an enormous angle relative to the beam size for even a modest system where the (full) beam size is $\theta = 2 \lambda 10^{-S}$.
-Even for an S=1 civilization (less than us) and $\lambda = 1\mu$ we have $\theta = 2\mu rad$ which is much smaller than a typical proper motion β .
+This is an enormous angle relative to the beam size for even a modest system where the (full) beam size is $\theta=2\,\lambda10^{-S}$.
+Even for an S=1 civilization (less than us) and $\lambda=1\mu$ we have $\theta=2\mu$ rad which is much smaller than a typical proper motion β .
 In order to hit the target we would have to have detailed knowledge of the dynamics and integrated gravitational field as well as gravitational lensing along the way.
 This is not a trivial task and one where civilizations may resort to beam broadening or multi beam transmission to increase detection probability.
 Depending on the detection temporal strategy these transmission strategies may not increase the detection probability.
 It is a complex mix of SNR for a given civilization transmission class and civilization reception class.
+Our hope in SETI is that other advanced civilizations, if they exist, are not as scared as we are to transmit, otherwise the silence in the universe will be deafening.